-The cytogenetics is a branch of genetics that includes the study of chromosomal structure, function, properties, behaviour during the cell division (mitosis and meiosis) and its involvement in a disease condition.
+Cytogenetics is a branch of genetics that includes the study of chromosome structure, function, properties, behavior during the cell division (mitosis and meiosis) and its involvement in a disease condition.

 A chromosome is a unit of inheritance made up of the interaction between DNA and proteins.
-The long sequence of DNA codes for a protein called a gene.
+The long sequence of DNA codes for a protein is known as a gene.
 Genes are located on the chromosome.

 Read our beautiful article on DNA: DNA story: The structure and function of DNA

 22 pairs of autosomal and a pair of sex chromosomes are present in every cell.
-XX in female and XY in a male are present as sex chromosomes.
+XX in females and XY in a male are present as sex chromosomes.

 The chromosome is a complex network of DNA and proteins.
 The process called DNA packaging helps DNA to locate on a chromosome.
 It has 4 different chromatids, carries telomeres at the ends.
-The central part of it called centromere.
+The central part of the chromosome is known as the centromere.

-In the present article, the major focus will be on the techniques used in the cytogenetic investigations.
+In the present article, the major focus will be on the techniques used in cytogenetic investigations.

 History of Cytogenetics:

-The story of the cytogenetics was started unknownly in the mid 18’s when Karl Wilhelm von Nageli, a Swiss botanist, who first observed the plant cell in the year 1842.
+The story of cytogenetics was started unknowingly in the mid 18’s when Karl Wilhelm von Nageli, a Swiss botanist, first observed the plant cell in the year 1842.

 He observed a thread-like structure in the nuclei of the plant cell and named it “transitory cytoplasts”.